 Oncology Certification for Nurses

-The American Board of Nursing Specialties (2009, 2012) defined nursing certification as the formal recognition of the specialized knowledge, skills, and experience demonstrated by the achievement of standards identified by a nursing specialty to promote optimal patient care.
+The American Board of Nursing Specialties (2017) defined nursing certification as the formal recognition of the specialized knowledge, skills, and experience demonstrated by the achievement of standards identified by a nursing specialty to promote optimal health outcomes.
 The Oncology Nursing Certification Corporation (ONCC) develops and administers certification programs that provide tangible evidence that nurses have the knowledge required to effectively provide care to patients experiencing the complex problems associated with a diagnosis of cancer throughout the disease continuum.

 ONCC is an independent organization that is affiliated closely with the Oncology Nursing Society (ONS) and the Association of Pediatric Hematology Oncology Nurses.
-ONS founded ONCC in 1984, recognizing that public protection is a goal of professional certification (Nielsen et al., 1996).
-ONCC certification programs are accredited by the National Commission for Certifying Agencies and/or the Accreditation Board for Specialty Nursing Certification.
-These independent accrediting bodies have established nationally acknowledged standards and criteria for the recognition of certification programs and use rigorous processes to determine whether programs meet their standards.
-ONCC certifications are validated through empirical data attained from role delineation studies conducted periodically for each certification program (Fabrey & Breidenbach, 2008, Fabrey, Cline, & Breidenbach, 2009a, 2009b; Fabrey & Irwin, 2012a, 2012b).
+ONCC certification programs are accredited by the National Commission for Certifying Agencies.
+This independent accrediting body has established nationally acknowledged standards and criteria for the recognition of certification programs and uses rigorous processes to determine whether programs meet their standards.
+ONCC certifications are validated through empirical data attained from role delineation studies conducted periodically for each certification program.

 It is the position of ONS that